Whiplash results from a forceful back-and-forth motion along the spine.

 If you have suffered a whiplash injury in Boca Raton, FL, because of someone else’s negligence, Gregg Hollander and the Boca Raton personal injury lawyers at the Hollander Law Firm Accident Injury Lawyers., can fight to get you the compensation you deserve for your medical bills, lost income, and other damages.

 The Hollander Law Firm Accident Injury Lawyers serves Deerfield Beach, Pompano Beach, Fort Lauderdale, and all the areas surrounding Boca Raton, FL.
 Since 1996, we have been providing quality legal representation to injury victims across South Florida.
-Contact our law firm today or call (561) 347-7770 to set up a free consultation regarding your personal injury case.

 Other Car Accident Cases We Cover